🔤 What is a token?

 - Output tokens (what the model generates): price Y per million tokens

-- Output always costs more than input (often 3-5x more)
+- Output is always more expensive than input (often 3 to 5x more)

 Why does output cost more?
 Because generation requires much more computation than simply "reading" the input.